karamelikli/BsNestedSortable/README.md

 ### Motivation

 There are some projects about sortable divs, and one of them is [treeSortable](https://github.com/ahamed/treeSortable) project.
-But I need so many requisites like using Bootstrap and serialization.
+But developers need so many requisites like using Bootstrap and serialization.
 The utilized data should be reorganized; therefore, auto-leveling existing data were need.
 This library has sound new features which simplify its usage by developers or new starters.

 ## Installation
 Download `BsNestedSortable.css` and `BsNestedSortable.min.js` files from this project and use them on your server.
 Use the following tags in **head** part of html.